 The ARK: SINISTER product will consist of three major systems all within the same parent system.
 The game itself will be completely self-contained and no additional software components will be necessary to run the game except for possible plugins related to playing the game, such as the Unity Engine.

-The three main systems are shown in figure 1 to the right.
-The procedural generation system will be the largest and contain the most components.
-Room generation is a function that takes place at the beginning of a new game to create a new game world for the player.
-This randomizes the size and configuration of rooms and affects the number of rooms available and the possible potential resources available during game play.
-This system only creates the layout of the game world, it does not designate rooms as specific types.
+The four main systems are shown in figure 1 to the right.
+The procedural generation system will be one of the more complicated systems and contain the most components.
+It is used for randomly generating the events when entering a new room and for generating appropriate rewards based on the difficulty of the event, the type and size of room, and the level of completion of the player.

-The event generation system is tied to room generation.
 When a player selects the type of room to create an event is generated based on the current game state and tied to the selected room.
 In order to access and use the room the player must clear the objectives of the event successfully.

 The rewards generation is linked to the event system because certain types of rooms and events can spawn different varieties of resources, player abilities and unlockable rewards.
 This is randomized based on the current game state.